arthur-v-kasper/ruby_utils/DESIGN_PATTERNS/factory.md

 So... if we need to send notifications in another part of our app, we just use the factory.
 If for some reason we need to change some logic, add ou remove a kind of notification we just change it in one place

+## Why Factory Pattern is more apropriate that instance classes somethimes...

+- Statelessness:
+  - Factory methods are generally stateless.
+They don't rely on the state of a particular instance to create new objects.
+Instead they focus on creating new instances based on the input parameters.
+- SRP (sigle responsability principle)
+  - Using class methods for object creation keeps these operations separate from the behavior of the instantiated objects themselves adhering to SRP.
+- Ease of access and use
+  - Class methods can be called directly on the class without needing to instantiate an object first.
+This is particularly used for factory methods because the whole point is to create new instances.
+If factory methods were instance methods, you'd need an existing instance to create more instances which could be paradoxical or just unnecessarily complicated.
+- Flexibility and Extensibility.
+  - Implementing the factory pattern as class methods allows for more flexibility in extending the factory functionality.
+For example, a subclass can easily override a class method to provide specialized behavior without affecting the instantiation of other classes.
+This is harder to achieve with instance methods without also modifying object instantiation logic.